mozaik-association/mozaik/docs/Contacts Module.md

 A member working for the political party can be designated as a user.
 He is given an ID, a role and an internal instance.
 Depending on his role and internal instance the user will be granted access to certain functionalities in Odoo.
 For example, a user who is part of the national committee will have access to all contacts.
 A user who was part of a local committee will only have access to the contacts of his local group.

-??? tip "information"
+??? tip

-    to turn a contact into a user, clikc on the "action" button then click on "transform into user"
+    to turn a contact into a user, click on the "action" button then click on "transform into user"

 ![screenshot 5](img/screen5.png)
 ![screenshot 6](img/screen6.png)